x0ul/BMW-2002-Tachometer-Driver-PCB/README.md

 Following the LM2907 app note's guidance, I settled on a 22nF C_1, which has an ideal r_1 of around 29k.
 I chose to use a 20k r_1 in series with a 20k trimpot for wide adjustability.
 The reality is that I only have my tachometer as a reference and I don't know how representative it may be, so I might as well make it really adjustable.

 Later, I threw in a 6 cyl/4 cyl selector switch to put a suitable resistance in parallel with r_1 for cars with more cylinders than stock.
 In hindsight, it's probably unnecessary and could have been replaced by replacing r_1 entirely with a trimpot of the appropriate value.

+Finally, based on practical testing an earlier revision of the design, I added input bandpass filtering and attenuation to reduce the impact of electrical noise on the final output.

+I used an in-browser tool called EasyEDA to capture schematics, simulate the input filtering, and lay out the PCB.
+It's extremely limited, but was needs suiting for this simple board.
+Unfortunately, it has bugs that resulted in garbage wayyyy off the board in the gerbers, but OSH Park support manually cleaned them up for me.
+I tried out several different PCB fabs: OSH Park, JLCPCB, and Aisler.
+OSH Park made the best PCBs, closely followed by Aisler.
+JLCPCBs were much cheaper (made in PRC), but the top silk screen layer was missing many labels and the boards took a long time to arrive.

+Here is a link to the public project on EasyEDA: https://easyeda.com/ahR9co1o/okok